tilt-dev/tilt.build/blog/_posts/2021-12-03-k8s-custom-deploy.md

 On `tilt down`, our `delete_cmd` will be invoked, which allows `faas-cli` to delete any objects from Kubernetes it created as well as clean up any extra OpenFaaS state.

 ## What if Something Goes Wrong?
-Integrating an external tool can be tricky!
+Integrating your workflow with an external tool can be tricky!
 Luckily, the Tilt API allows us to quickly introspect what's happening behind the scenes.

-> 💡 Use `tilt describe kapp` to get a human readable version!

 If something goes wrong, the `error` field in the `KubernetesApply` object status will have more information:
 ```shell